alfiedotwtf/AABillFAQ/README.md

   a generic all user change vs something that would target one individual

 * will historical TCNs be disclosed?
-Post-facto review is standard in the industry, especially when things aren't 100% successful.
+Post-facto review is standard in the industry, especially when things are not 100% successful.

 * Are Australian's overseas subject to these notices?